About

 I consider English my second language: the first is seeing.
 Or more accurately, visualizing.

 Customers tell me how their table and chairs play a central role in family life, how easily friends relax around it after dinner, how their children prefer doing homework at theirs even if they can’t explain why.
-It is incredibly gratifying to learn my well-considered handiwork has become a cherished part of other people’s lives.
+It is incredibly gratifying to learn my well-considered handwork has become a cherished part of people’s lives.

 Be well,